Avaiga/taipy-doc/docs/knowledge_base/demos/Face recognition.md

 # The Face Recognition Demo
 ## Real-time Face Detection
-Our Face Recognition demo offers real-time face detection, thanks to the powerful OpenCV library.
-Using Taipy's intuitive GUI component, users can access their webcam to capture video.
-The system then analyzes this video stream, identifying and highlighting faces as they appear in real time.
-This feature is invaluable for various applications, including security, human-computer interaction, and more.
+Our Face Recognition demo provides real-time face detection capabilities, thanks to the robust OpenCV library.
+Through Taipy's user-friendly GUI component, users can activate their webcam to capture video.
+The system subsequently processes this video stream, promptly identifying and outlining faces as they appear.
+This feature is highly valuable for numerous applications, such as security, human-computer interaction, and beyond.

 ## Key Takeaways
 This application demonstrates two critical aspects: